NirantK/nirantk.github.io/content/en/about.md

 toc: true
 ---

 As a consultant and advisor:
-- Specialize in working with Early stage founders, 0 to 1 stage of product development or later stage, adding a new feature to an existing product.
+- I specialize in working with Early stage founders, 0 to 1 stage of product development or later stage, adding a new feature to an existing product
-- For non-coding founders, I act as a tour guide for advanced AI technologies - improving their understanding of potential applications and limitations alike.
+- For non-coding founders, I act as a tour guide for advanced AI technologies - improving their understanding of potential applications and limitations alike

-This includes things like LLMs and Vector Databases, which are tools that can do amazing things but also have their own limits.
+This includes things like **LLMs** and **Vector Databases**, which are amazing tools which unlock a lot of new, intelligent value but also have their own limits.

-My background is a ML/AI Engineer with 7+ years of experience in chat bots, retrieval, ranking and language modeling.
-I spent a lot of my time doing Open Source and Community work.
-Dr. Andrew Ng recommends some of my Open Source work to his CS230 students at Stanford.
-My blogs have been appreciated by Noble Laureate Dr. Paul Romer.
-I have written a [book](#book) on Natural Language Processing
+I spend a lot of my time doing Open Source and Community work:
+1. Dr. Andrew Ng recommends some of my Open Source work to his CS230 students at Stanford.
+2. My blogs have been appreciated by Noble Laureate Dr. Paul Romer.
+3. I have written a [book](#book) on Natural Language Processing

 I am on a sabbatical.
 I enjoy my time playing board games, running India's largest GenerativeAI community, learning to be better at library design and writing.

+## Background

+Machine Learning and AI Engineer with 7+ years of experience in chat bots, retrieval, ranking and language modeling.

+As a Machine Learning Engineer,
+- I trained the first [Hindi LM](https://github.com/NirantK/hindi2vec)
+- Deployed Sentence Transformers and Annoy (vector search library) for Semantic
+- Managed a team of 3 engineers to build a support chatbot for a Nifty 100 company

+As an AI Engineer,
+- Have built and deployed Question Answering systems for 3+ years, including 2 projects with OpenAI LLMs e.g. text-davinci-003, GPT3.5 and GPT4
+- Hallucination-free summarization and question answering systems

 ## Book